 To ensure the safety of employees, patrons, physical assets and management staff, efficient and effective tailor-made retail security management plans are of great importance.
 A solid baseline of security will enable retail establishments to more fully mitigate risks, thereby being able to focus on providing a better service for their customers.
-The team at Signal 8 Security Services Malta share a few factors as to what makes risk assessment so crucial for retail security.
+The team at Signal 8 – leading providers of security services in Malta – shares a few factors as to what makes risk assessment so crucial for retail security.

 What is Risk Assessment?